SouthGreenPlatform/VcfHunter/tutorial_VariantCalling.md

 the FORMAT column of the VCF.
 This tag is calculated as followed :
 (best genotype probability)/(second best genotype probability) and give an idea of the quality of the calling at the datapoint.
+Two "types" of genotypes can be called: if the ***-d y*** option is passed (default), only two alleles are authorized in a genotype (*ie* a triploid accession cannot be 0/1/2).
+This gain computation time but genotype can be erroneous if divergent time between haplotypes is great.
+If ***-d n*** option is passed, all possible combinations of each alleles are tested and not only bi-allelic combination.
+In this case the computation time can be a lot more important if the ploidy level is high.

 C - VCF Filtering
 -----------------